 Examples of a sense of duty are before us every day.
 We see people all over the world doing the same thing, and often making small, big gestures towards others.
 This is why we are more inclined to help each other.
 Heroic medical personnel, companies that donate money or products.
 They change their entire production, or they bring food to the elderly and the needy.

 This kindness will not go away.
 We will not return to previous levels of selfishness.
 And do you know why?
 Because helping is a bit like exercising.
-You never want to get off the goddamn couch, but when you do, well, it's great.
+You never want to get off the damn couch, but when you do, well, it feels great.
 Both reluctance and satisfaction are evolutionary traits.
-The first allowed us to conserve energy and the second helped us to play a role.
+The first allowed us to conserve energy and the second helped us play a role.

-Company executives will also have a surprise after this.
-The explicit goal of the companies is to make profits.
-It's great for shareholders, but not so great for employees.
-No one has ever felt inspired to "increase a billionaire's fortune by another half a million".
-Profit is not a human goal, it is what happens when you forget what human means.
+The company executives will also be in for a surprise after this.
+The explicit goal of corporations is to make profits.
+That's great for shareholders, but not so great for employees.
+No one has ever felt inspired to “increase a billionaire's fortune by another half million.”
+Profit is not a human goal, it's what happens when you forget what human means.

 Now companies have crossed the line.
-They are doing things to help without a profit, often at a financial loss.
-It is not out of altruism.
+They are doing things to help without a profit, often at a loss financially.
+It's not out of altruism.
 Mostly they do it to look good.
-And because it is dangerous for the bottom line to appear numb.
-The second most discussed topic after the pandemic news, are the responses of brands.
+And because for the bottom line it is dangerous to appear insensitive.
+The second most discussed topic after pandemic news is brand responses.

-When the crisis ends, executives (and employees) will not like to go back to pursuing corporate goals like "a 0,5% increase in brand loyalty."
-New missions are needed, because the system has already shown heavy limits and if it is not renewed on the values it dies.
-There were already some companies committed to doing good in the world in addition to making a profit.
+When the crisis ends, managers (and employees) will not like to return to pursuing corporate objectives such as “an increase in brand loyalty index by 0,5%”.
+New missions are needed, because the system has already shown serious limitations and if it does not renew its values it will die.
+There were already some companies committed to doing good in the world beyond profit.
 Now most of them will have to (ob torto collo) adopt this goal.
-A world where companies flex their obsession with profit a little could become, after the coronavirus, a much different and better world than the current one.
+A world in which companies relax their obsession with profit a little could become, after the coronavirus, a very different and better world than the current one.

-For science, a new "kingdom" and a different way of "ruling"
+For science, a new "kingdom" and a different way of "reigning"

 We can only work on a problem if we have a shared understanding of it.
 Even in the Spanish flu of 1918 there was no shared understanding of the disease.
 People gave different names to the same disease in different countries.
-And each country had a different theory of transmission mechanisms.
-Well: it took almost 90 years to get a pure approximation (in 2005) of the total number of infected people.
+And each country had a different theory about the transmission mechanisms.
+Well: it took us almost 90 years to have a pure approximation (in 2005) of the total number of infected people.
 With Covid anyone can open a map on their mobile phone and see the data in real time.
-Of course, there are even large approximations, but there is an abysmal difference.
+Of course, there are even great approximations, but there is an abysmal difference.

-The past decade hasn't been promising for science.
-Between the "flat-earth" tensions and the advent of "show scientists" who do not like balance but indulge in pedantic bragging rights, we have moved away from science.
-We combined personal truth with objective truth and everything became a matter of opinion.
+The last ten years have not been promising for science.
+Between the "flat earth" tensions and the advent of "spectacle scientists" who do not like balance but indulge in boastful braggadocio, we have moved away from science.
+We have conflated personal truth with objective truth and everything has become a matter of opinion.
 This doesn't work with a virus.
 It doesn't matter what you think.
 The only thing that matters with the virus is whether you are objectively right.

-That's why people want REAL scientists again.
+This is why people want REAL scientists again.
 People who help us with difficulty, and not without self-criticism (these unknown in many recent "phenomena" that we see on TV) to create a model of this disease.
-One thing we are slowly catching up with despite the huge amount of fake news and scammers.
+Something we are slowly catching a glimpse of despite the enormous amount of fake news and scammers.

 New politicians

 Those who crave power should never have it.
 Often the very people who shouldn't be involved in politics enter politics.
 Those who care about cooperation and community or global issues, or want to do good, avoid getting involved because politics evokes terrible things in them.
-The "politician" for many is a character who evokes emotional manipulation, sensationalism, unfounded opinions and hypocrisy.
+For many, the "politician" is a character who evokes emotional manipulation, sensationalism, unfounded opinions and hypocrisy.

-For some time, many of these people have been trying to "do" politics.
-This crisis is serious enough to cause most of them to do political things, even in spite of themselves, in order to help people.
-This is making them understand that they will have to get their hands dirty and also get involved politically, otherwise the world will continue to suck.
-Perhaps this coronavirus crisis will bring out a new generation of politicians who will make the world and the current political class even better in a few years.
+For some time now many of these people have been trying to "do" politics.
+This crisis is serious enough to make most of them do political things, even in spite of themselves, to help people.
+This is making them realize that they will have to get their hands dirty and get involved politically too, otherwise the world will continue to suck.
+Perhaps this coronavirus crisis will bring out a new generation of politicians who in a few years will make the world better and the current political class even better.

 Global tools

-Many global institutions appeared after another planetary catastrophe: World War II.
+Many global institutions appeared after another planetary catastrophe - the Second World War.
 WHO was one of them.
-In its history it has managed to eradicate smallpox, a disease that has killed 300-500 million people.
-It successfully prevented SARS, MERS, Ebola, and swine flu from growing to dangerous proportions.
-Yes, it appears that it has failed to stop Covid-19.
-But it must be understood that it has no real power.
+In its history it has managed to eradicate smallpox, a disease that killed 300-500 million people.
+It has successfully prevented SARS, MERS, Ebola, and swine flu from growing to dangerous proportions.
+Yes, it seems that it failed to stop Covid-19.
+But you have to understand that it has no real power.
 It cannot force countries to do anything, it can only advise.
-And he has to ask for funds, so he risks accusations of bias (the latest, those of US President Trump).
+And it has to ask for funds, so it risks accusations of bias (the latest, those from US President Trump).

 Much of the current scale of the problem is due to countries ignoring WHO advice.
 The time has come to realize that we also need global institutions for global problems.
 This means that WHO must address global health problems.
 And it means much better international cooperation.
 Countries will have shared reporting, monitoring and integrated response plans.
 This will create a more multinational identity than a national identity.

 And we will also think more about other global problems, such as climate change.
-After the coronavirus we may (should) decide that we need a global organization to deal with the climate crisis, which contributes to a better world on an environmental level.
+After the coronavirus we could (should) decide that we need a global organization to deal with the climate crisis, which contributes to a better environmental world.

 Prevention is a marathon

 This crisis is basically short-term.
 How long do you think it will last?
-In the history books we fly over wars that last for decades, plagues and events that affect entire centuries.
-If our grandchildren read that we have been locked in the house for a year, two, even three years, what difference will it make to them?
-Sure, it's tough for us.
-But it will also force us to think about who will come later.
-It will make us learn to think a little longer in the long run.
-Most of humanity's problems are due to our need for instant gratification: eating and gaining weight, being perpetually dissatisfied, buying compulsively, being anxious.
+In history books we quickly overlook wars that last decades, plagues and events that affect entire centuries.
+If our grandchildren read that we were locked in the house for a year, two, even three years, what difference will it make for them?
+Of course, it's hard for us.
+But it will also force us to think about those who come after.
+It will make us learn to think a little more long-term.
+Most of humanity's problems are due to our need for instant gratification: eating and getting fat, being perpetually dissatisfied, buying compulsively, being anxious.

 The coronavirus is a global pandemic resulting from poor long-term planning.